Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assignments/practical-assignment.md

   applying in a new way your knowledge of the facts, techniques, and rules of discrete mathematics and Python programming.

-Building on the Python functions in a textbook, practical Assignments invite you to complete tasks like the following:
+Building on the Python functions in a textbook, practical assignments invite you to complete tasks like the following:

-- Use a text editor and a terminal window to design, implement, and use a new Python function, recording its output when provided with different inputs and explaining why you decided to implement it implemented in the chosen fashion.
+- Use a text editor and a terminal window to design, implement, and use a new Python function, recording its output when provided with different inputs and explaining why you decided to implement it in the chosen fashion.

 - Use a text editor and a terminal window to write and execute test cases for a new Python function, recording its output when provided with different inputs